Difference Between King Crown and Queen Crown

 The queen crown is made of silver with gold gildings and has 153 pearls along with the linings of the loops formed by the crown.
 They also have eight loops starting at the base of a purple velvety material that meets at the top.

-The queen crown is also adorned with various gemstones like emerald and topaz.
+The queen crown is also adorned with various gemstones like emeralds and topaz.

-The centre stone of the queen crown is a large amethyst.
-They form depressed arches and have a unique curved top instead of the dome-like structure of the king crown.
+The centre stone of the queen’s crown is a large amethyst.
+They form depressed arches with a unique curved top instead of the dome-like structure of the king’s crown.

-The dimensions of a queen crown are 17.5 cm in height and 14.5 cm diameter.
-Because of their reduced dimensions, they also weigh much less than a king crown, approximately 550 grams only.
+The dimensions of a queen crown are 17.5 cm in height and 14.5 cm in diameter.
+Because of their reduced dimensions, they weigh much less than a king crown, approximately 550 grams.

 Queen Crown